Siam FC

 The 72nd Anniversary Stadium is a venue like many others used in lower-league Thai football.
 It has a track around the pitch and stands on either side.
 The ones in Minburi are big, the place is showing signs of age, and it is far too big for any of its uses.
 A proper white elephant.

-That said, the views high up under the roof are excellent.
-The pitch, like many other hired-out arenas was hard, bumpy, and badly maintained.
+That said, the views high up under the roof were excellent.
+The pitch, like many other hired-out arenas, was hard, bumpy, and badly maintained.
 We saw what turned out to be a reasonable match as both sides tried to play football.

 Inter had been taken over by AUU in the close season, and I expected them to be the stronger of the sides, but not for the first time, my prediction was wrong.
 The teams were separated by a goal from Otis Sarfo Adjei, which was scored nine minutes before halftime.